A Self-Organized Learning Experience.

 Social Media Contest

 Share your SOLE!
-Post a photo of your class’s STEM SOLE using #meteorologySTEMsole on Facebook, Twitter, or Instagram for a chance to win our contest.
-Prizes include a popcorn party for your class and a gift card for yourself!
+Post a photo of your class’s STEM SOLE using #STEMsole on Facebook, Twitter, or Instagram for a chance to win our contest.
+Prizes include a drone for your classroom!*

 5 min- Introduce research questions